DigitalCreationsLibrary/YouTube-Library/README.md

 # Coding

-In this repository you will find the source code related to all our future videos published in out *Youtube* channel **CodingDC**.
+In this repository you will find the source code related to all our future videos published in the *Youtube* channel **CodingDC**.
-I hope you will enjoy your journey with us 🙂.
+I hope you will enjoy your journey 🙂.